daniel-earley/File-Sharing-Server/README.md

 4) Next, for the easiest way to run the program use an IDE of your choice, (this project was written in IntelliJ).

-5) Next in the IDE open the folder called **File-Sharing-Server**, and navigate to ./src/sample/
+5) Next in the IDE open the folder called **File-Sharing-Server** (or whatever the name equivalent is), and navigate to ./src/sample/

 6) From here run the FileServer.java file by either opening it and hitting (when in IntelliJ) **ctrl + shift + f10** or by right clicking the file and selecting **Run**